spree/spree-guides/content/integration/message_basics.md

 Finally, in some instances, an update to an order can result in a more specific message being generated.
 For instance, if the order status was changed from `complete` to `canceled` an `order:cancel` message would be produced instead of the more general `order:update`.

 ***
-See the specific [Message](messages_overview) guides for more details on each of these and other message Types.
+See the specific [message](messages_overview) guides for more details on each of these and other message types.
 ***

 ### Response

 The second way for a message to enter the system is in response to a [service request](terminology#service_requests) to an [endpoint](terminology#endpoints).
-When an end point is processing a message, it will typically respond with a new message.
+When an endpoint is processing a message, it will typically respond with a new message.
 That new message can in turn be processed by the Spree Commerce hub.

 Let's look at a specific example where we are using an integration that takes new shipments and dispatches them to a third party logistics provider (3PL) for drop shipping.
 The `process_shipment` service of this endpoint will return a `notification:info` message in response to this service request.